-During your treatment at MOS, your physician will often order an MRI scan to assist him in diagnosing your problem.
+During your treatment at MOS, your physician may order an MRI scan to assist him in diagnosing your problem.
 Depending upon what insurance you have, you may be able to have your MRI scan in the MRI Imaging Center.
-The MRI Imaging Center is located on the first floor of our Walnut Creek location.
+The MRI Imaging Center is located on the first floor of our Sequoia building in Walnut Creek.
 The center is open Monday through Friday from 8:00 a.m. until 5:00 p.m.

-Once your physician orders an MRI scan, the next step is an evaluation of your insurance by one of our authorizations specialists.
-Your insurance carrier determines whether you can have your scan performed by MOS or you must have your scan at another facility.
+Once your physician orders an MRI scan, the next step is an evaluation of your insurance by one of our authorization specialists.
+Your insurance carrier determines whether you can have your scan performed by MOS or if you must have your scan at another facility.
 If you must use a facility other than MOS for your scan, your order will be forwarded to that facility.
-At that point our diagnostics department will contact you and let you know which facility to call to schedule your scan.
+At that point, an authorization specialist in our diagnostics department will contact you and let you know which facility to call to schedule your scan.

 Your insurance carrier may require a pre-authorization process.
 The pre-authorization process determines the necessity of you having an MRI scan and is usually based on information from your physician’s examination and any other tests or x-rays that have been performed.
 Once the pre-authorization process is completed you will receive a phone call to schedule your MRI.

 Although we make every effort to get approval quickly, we have no control over the time it takes your insurance carrier to authorize the scan.
 Please realize that because of this there may be a delay in scheduling your scan.
 In most cases, however, you will receive a call to schedule your scan within a few days of when your scan was ordered.